 Rebuilding & Refitting Carburetor Tips

-- Turning the carburetor sideways will help with attaching both the governor and choke arms
+Turning the carburetor sideways will help attach the governor and choke arms.

-- Attach the fuel line, fill the tank with fresh gas, turn gas on and check line and bowl for leaks
+Attach the fuel line, fill the tank with fresh gas, turn the gas on, and check the line and bowl for leaks.

 How to Avoid Carburetor Gumming

 To avoid the problem of stale gas next season?
 Easy!
 Simply add a gas stabilizer to your snowblower gas tank towards the end of the season.

 The gas stabilizer is an additive for gasoline.
 It keeps the gas fresh for up to 2 years and can be used in all small engine kit Lawnmowers, outboard motors, dirt bikes, ATVs, and two-stroke engines like hedge trimmers, chainsaws, weed eaters, etc.

 Check out the mixing and adding gas stabilizer video here.

 Every year I see more and more problems with stale gas.
 The issue is blended gas, the alcohol in the fuel is causing the fuel to degrade, and it also attacks the rubber components like seals and fuel lines.